-The Alabama A&M University Research, Innovation, Science and Engineering Foundation (RISE) is a newly formed entity, and is a component unit of the University.
+The Alabama A&M University Research, Innovation, Science and Engineering Foundation (RISE) is a component unit of the University.
 The purpose of RISE is to enhance technology transfers, faculty research and contractual opportunities areas while providing educational opportunities for graduate and undergraduate students.
-Because RISE is still a relatively new entity, there was no significant activity to report during fiscal year 2018.

 In an agreement with the University, RISE reimburses the University for expenses incurred on its behalf, and a portion of its indirect cost earned.
-As of September 30, 2019, approximately \$988,521 was owed to the University by RISE, consisting primarily of personnel costs processed on behalf of RISE by the University, and is included in the University's accounts receivable balance at year end.
+As of September 30, 2020, approximately \$1,570,766 was owed to the University by RISE, consisting primarily of personnel costs processed on behalf of RISE by the University, and is included in the University's accounts receivable balance at year end.